Deep Plane Facelift Swelling

-Swelling After Deep Plane Facelift: Swelling after deep plane facelift peaks around days 2-3 and gradually resolves over 2-3 weeks.
+Swelling After Deep Plane Facelift: Swelling after deep plane facelift peaks around days 2–4, with day 3 most common, and gradually resolves over 2-3 weeks.
 Residual subtle swelling may persist for 3-6 months as tissues fully settle.

 — DeepPlane.com Editorial Board